nmkhan096/rag-lab/README.md

 2. **Agentic Judges** -> **No GT available**

-    With no GT available and no gold answer to compare to, we can still evaluate the response against the *retrieved context* and the *instruction*, using **LLM-based judges** to assess: Faithfulness, Factuality, Safety, Self-Consistency, etc.
+    With no GT available and no gold answer to compare to, we can still evaluate the response against the *retrieved context* and the *instruction*, using **LLM-based judges** to assess: Faithfulness, Factuality, Safety, Self-Consistency, etc. This type of evaluation (no GT) works both in testing and in production monitoring.

+  The pipeline is also **modular**.
+Both Layer 1 (metrics) and Layer 2 (judges) are pluggable, so adding new metrics (e.g., MAP, exact match) or new judges (Factuality, Safety) is straightforward.
+Just drop the function in `metrics/`

 ### Parallelize / Scale with Ray